TrashPandaCode/reports/ia-final/main.typ

 // den unity punkt und die sachen zu den einzelnen korrekturen hab ich umgesetzt.
 Das mit 3D ist eher ein missverständnis, ich gehe ja mit dem satz darauf ein, dass wir ursprünglich eine 3D Webanwendung machen wollten, wir uns aber mit unserer entscheidung für Kaplay dagegen entschieden haben und auf 2D umgestiegen sind.
 Dass das noch recht schlecht aus dem text hervorgeht seh ich ein. wie wärs mit einem kleinen absatz der unsere diskussion über 2D vs 3D zusammenfasst?
 Oder sollte das ein insgesamt auch führendes thema dieses absatzes sein?
 Den ThreeJS absatz hab ich auch nochmal umformuliert, da hast du recht, dass wir nicht alles selbst implementieren müssten und man da libraries nutzen könnte, dass es dann overall aber trotzedm einfacher ist eine wirklich dafür gemachte Game Engine zu nutzen.
 Falls dazu noch additions einfallen, gerne einfach reinschreiben

 In regards to our project, choosing the right game engine is crucial.
 The game engine serves as the foundation for the game, providing the necessary tools and features to create a responsive and performant game side of our learning tool.
 In our case, we wanted a game engine that would allow us to create a 3D web-based game that could be easily developed, tested and in the end used to learn computer animation.
 When exploring our options for a game engine, we considered several alternatives: Kaplay #footnote([https://kaplayjs.com/]), Three.js #footnote([https://threejs.org/]) and Unity #footnote([https://unity.com/de]).
 Each of these has its own strengths and weaknesses.
 Although Three.js provides a flexible and powerful 3D rendering engine, it is not designed to be a game engine.
 As such, core features like physics, entity and scene management, or object interactions are not built-in and would require either significant custom implementation or the integration of third-party libraries.
 This can increase both complexity and development time compared to using a purpose-built game engine.
 Unity is a mature and widely established game engine particularly well-suited for 3D game development, as well as it being the Software used for most of the Computer Animation modules coursework hence being familiar to all group members.
 However it would require us to also develop the nodesystem completely within unity, which would have been a strenious task as mentioned in @techstack_react_reactflow and possibly even more complicated than implementing it from scratch in a web application.
 Other possible solutions like developing the game in Unity and the node editor as a separate web application would have made it difficult to realise instantanious feedback between the game and the node editor.
 In contrast, Kaplay is a fully-fledged game engine that is specifically designed for 2D web based games.
 As a result, certain computer animation concepts — like using quaternions for rotation — are not applicable here, since 2D space only requires a single angle to represent rotation.
 Kaplay allows us to create a responsive and performant game that can be easily developed and tested.
 Kaplay also provides a set of features that are essential for our project, such as collision detection, physics simulations and scene management.
 This allows us to focus on building an educational game to teach the core principles of computer animation.
-#pagebreak() //provisional pagebreak, might not be needed in the end
-== State Management with Zustand
+ //provisional pagebreak, might not be needed in the end == State Management with Zustand
 // has to be checked for correctness and completeness